lor-f/FlightAltitude/README.md

        Airspeed: 2417.35821866300 m/s
        Stagnation temperature: 3131.62791278342 K

-Additionally, the a simple postprocessing script was written to show altitude results graphically for different Mach numbers and dynamic pressures:
+Additionally, a simple postprocessing script was written to show altitude results graphically for different Mach numbers and dynamic pressures: